Profile

 As still life become more of a preoccupation, the work of Giorgio Morandi , Prunella Clough, Henri Fantin Latour and Henri Matisse, has informed my visual exploration.
 More recently, which reflects some of the current direction in my own work, I have been looking at the work of the 19th century painter Marianne North, Serephinede de Senlis, Georgia O’Keefe.

-The preparatory process always starts with observational drawings/watercolour sketches.
+My preparatory process starts with observational drawings/watercolour sketches.
 The ideas are then developed using these first explorations to make further pieces of work using mixed media – ink, soft pastels and gouache.
-I consider these works on paper to be pieces of work in their own right, but they are integral to the process of making final pieces of work using oils on canvas; sometimes a single painting or a series from the same starting point.
+I consider these works on paper to be pieces of work in their own right, but they are integral to the process of making final pieces of work using oils on canvas.
+Sometimes this will be a single painting but more likely a series of paintings from the same starting point

 Rosie Eaglen